DimitrisPattas/real-estate-app/README.md

 ## TypeORM

 [TypeORM](https://typeorm.io/) is an ORM (Object-Relational Mapping) library for TypeScript and JavaScript.
 It allows seamless interaction with databases by providing a high-level, object-oriented API.
 This project leverages TypeORM for database operations and management.

+## Yup

+[Yup](https://github.com/jquense/yup) is a JavaScript schema builder for value parsing and validation.
+It is used in this project to handle form validation.